 With all of the suffering and death continuing throughout our world, we need to preach this message loud and clear: Jesus is our salvation.
 He brings us hope in every situation, no matter how desperate.

-I realize how unusual these times are for all of us.
-Closed churches, sacraments being limited, Holy Week and Easter services on TV or through the internet are unprecedented occurrences.
+I realize how difficult and unusual these times are for all of us.
+In recent years, we have seen closed churches, sacraments being limited, Holy Week and Easter services on TV or through the internet and other unprecedented occurrences.
 Despite it all, God is still in charge.
 He allows this to happen for a reason, which I suspect is an urgent plea for us to return to Him with all our being.
 We cannot exist at all without His Divine Assistance.

 What do we do now?
 Where do we go from here?
 Do we seek resurrection and new life for ourselves and our loved ones?
-Do we want to find hope in any desperate situation, even during a coronavirus pandemic?
+Do we want to find hope in any desperate situation?
 Jesus is our salvation.
 There is no other way.

 I continue to hope and to pray.
 Easter gives renewed hope to all Christians as we realize Christ is alive!
 He is Risen!
 Death has no more power over Him.
 Although it may seem, at times, that the season of Lent continues in our lives and that Good Friday has not yet ended, trust in Jesus.
 Stand by Him at the foot of the cross.
 Resurrection and new life will come.

-On behalf of my brother priests, I assure you of our continued prayers and Masses for your health and well-being.
-Please pray for us.
-We appreciate all of the kindness and love shown to us.
+I assure you of my continued prayers and Masses for your health and spiritual well-being.
+Please pray for me.
+I appreciate all of the kindness and love shown to me throughout the year!

 I may not have all the answers to what lies ahead but I certainly know Who does: Jesus, Our Risen Lord!